Dav-C/board-game-tools/readme.md

 -add a tool to your session using the drop down menu (only the HP trackers are available right now)

-the app is designed to be responsive and currently looks bested when viewed on a phone.
+the app is designed to be responsive and currently looks best when viewed on a phone.
 Use the Chrome dev tools and change the display to iphone for the best experience.